Charles W. Penrose: Life

 Penrose was born in Camberwell London, England.
 It is said that he learned to read the Bible by the age of four.
-Penrose was introduced to the LDS Church and baptized at the age of eighteen on 14 May 1850, in London.
+Penrose was introduced to the LDS Church and baptized at the age of eighteen on May 14, 1850, in London.
 He also met and married his wife, Lucetta Stratford, in London.
-The couple had 18 children.
+The couple had 15 children.

 Mission

 After joining the LDS Church, Penrose was called on a mission, preaching throughout England.
 It was while on this mission he wrote the hymn O, Ye Mountains High.
 For the next seven years he primarily served as a missionary in agricultural areas.
 During this first mission he wrote "Up, Awake, Ye Defenders of Zion" as a result of the Utah War.
 In 1868, Penrose became the president of the church's London Conference (equivalent of a modern LDS district).
 He was then made president of the Cheltenham Pastorate, consisting of multiple conferences.
 He was then placed in charge of the Birmingham Pastorate, presiding over four conferences in the West Midlands of England.

-Penrose wrote a set of mission tracts entitled "Rays of Living Light" which were widely used until about the middle of the 20th-century.
+Penrose wrote a set of mission tracts entitled "Rays of Living Light" which were widely used until about the middle of the 20th century.

 Utah Territory

 In 1861, Penrose emigrated to Utah Territory.
 After arriving in Utah he settled in Farmington.
 The cabin the Penrose family lived at in Farmington is now a museum of the Daughters of the Utah Pioneers.
 Besides working as a farmer and hauling logs, was also a school teacher.

-In 1864, Ezra T. Benson convinced Pernrose to move to Logan, Utah, where he continued to work as a farmer and school teacher.
+In 1864, Ezra T. Benson convinced Penrose to move to Logan, Utah, where he continued to work as a farmer and school teacher.
 Penrose was asked to return to England as a missionary in 1865.
 While on this mission he published several songs and hymns, including "Beautiful Zion for Me", which was written on the occasion of Brigham Young, Jr. leaving for Utah.
 For about the first year of his mission he preached to coal workers in Lancashire.
 For the next two years he was in the office of the Millennial Star and was an assistant to the mission president Franklin D. Richards.